B I B L E - ONLY

 It is important to understand the key word “table” in this text.
 Hence, I shall proceed with a short word study of this word.
 In the Hebrew the word is “Shulchan” and means kings table.

-1 Sam 20:29 “King David is invited to King Saul´s table for the New Moon feast”.
-From Numb 28:11-14 the New Moon feast implies sacrifices, special worship and feasting.
+1 Samuel 20:29 “King David is invited to King Saul´s table for the New Moon feast”.
+From Numbers 28:11-14 the New Moon feast implies sacrifices, special worship and feasting.

 Psalm 23:5 “You prepare a table for me in the presence of my enemies.”
 This practice of eating the left overs by the king´s enemies was to show that the king rules over them.
 In this text however it is God helping the king to rule over his enemies.